-My fascination with Arthurian myth and legend goes back to childhood.
-Both my undergraduate and MA dissertations examined aspects of Arthurian mythology by considering, in the first instance, the mirroring of gender roles in Tennyson’s Idylls of the King and, for my MA, the formation of the English gentleman and the presentation of masculinity in the Arthurian narrative from 1760 - 1850.
+Amy's fascination with Arthurian myth and legend goes back to childhood and her doctoral research has developed out of her undergraduate and MA dissertations, both of which examined aspects of Arthurian mythology by considering, in the first instance, the mirroring of gender roles in Tennyson’s Idylls of the King and, for my MA, the formation of the English gentleman and the presentation of masculinity in the Arthurian narrative from 1760 - 1850.

 I can be found on Twitter at @blaneylouise